 - Compatible with Google’s opt-out analytics cookie

 Pricing: There’s a free version of MonsterInsights.
-The paid version is priced from $199/year.
+The paid version is priced from $99.50/year.

-Are you worried about not getting leads because of GDPR?
-You can use the automatic geolocation feature to only show GDPR fields to visitors from the United Kingdom and European Union.
+One of our favorite features in OptinMonster is that you can use the automatic geolocation feature to only show GDPR fields to visitors from the European Union.
 That way, people from other countries don’t have to use them.